Order Workflow & Stages

 On the Order Detail Page

 When you open an order, the status dropdown shows all available stages grouped by their parent stage.
 Select the stage you want and save.
 If you move an order to a custom step under a different parent stage, the order's underlying status changes automatically.
-For example, moving an order from "Packaging" (under Processing) to "Shipped" (under Completed) automatically marks the order as completed.
+For example, moving an order from "Glass Backing and Hardware" (under In Production) to "Packed and Labeled" (under Completed) automatically marks the order as completed.

-Automatic Stage Assignment
+Stage Assignment

 Tips